Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 The best weather in La Jolla is during summer, but beaches can get crowded!

-Visit in Off-Season to Avoid Crowds
+Visit in the Off-Season to Avoid Crowds

 View of people during fall season in the La Jolla beach

-While Summer may bring the best weather to La Jolla, it also brings the crowds of tourists and college students celebrating their freedom from classes.
-To avoid fighting for space at the beach and for tables at the best restaurants, the best time to visit this part of California is during early fall, when temperatures remain wonderfully high, but the crowds have mostly dispersed.
+To avoid fighting for space at the beach and for tables at the restaurants, visit during early fall when temperatures remain wonderfully high, but the crowds have mostly dispersed.

 Practice Ocean Safety